Office Location:Raymond Hall, Room 117Office Hours: Monday through Friday8: 30 a.m. - 12:00 p.m. 12:30 - 4:00 email@example.com(814) 472-2830

 The Saint Francis University Payroll Office is responsible for processing timely and accurate payments to faculty, staff, and student employees by ensuring compliance with all government agencies and laws.
 The Payroll Office also manages payroll deductions and related financials.

 Administrative and faculty employees are paid on a semi-monthly schedule.
-Unless otherwise noted, contracts are paid on the first avaialble pay date after being received from Human Resources.
+Unless otherwise noted, contracts are paid on the first available pay date after being received from Human Resources.

 Please review student employment positions.
 The positions are located on my.francis.edu. located under Current Students, “Student Resources” – Check Campus Job Listing.
 Students will be able to view all positions or to search by department.
 Some jobs may not be advertised.
 If a position cannot be located through this site, feel free to contact any department on campus to inquire about a possible position.
 A maximum of twenty hours (20) per week may be worked during periods of enrollment.
 The current wage rate is $7.25/hour.
 Students are paid on a monthly basis for the number of hours worked.